 Use Paint Pyramids when Painting Large Rustic Sign

 Do you have any of these handy paint pyramids?
 They are really good for quick paint jobs.
 I always paint the back of my pieces first, that way if there is a mishap, it won’t be noticeable on the front.

 Here is the sign and the pieces of the frame all dressed up in a fresh coat of black paint.

 I cut out a contact paper stencil with my Silhouette Portrait.
-I spent a couple of hours putting the stencil on and weeding out the letters.
-I was having a very difficult time seeing where the letters were.
+After spending a couple of hours putting the stencil on and weeding out the letters, I wasn't happy.

-After stepping by and taking a closer look, I noticed that the stencil was not cooperating with me on the rustic sign.
+Working with a large stencil can be challenging.
+The stencil was not cooperating with me on the rustic sign.
 I was trying to be oh so careful, but it just wasn’t right.